 124D.74 American Indian education programs.

 Subdivision 1.
 Program described.
-American Indian education programs are programs in public elementary and secondary schools, nonsectarian nonpublic, community, tribal, or alternative schools enrolling American Indian children designed to:
+American Indian education programs are programs in public elementary and secondary schools, nonsectarian nonpublic, community, tribal, charter, or alternative schools enrolling American Indian children designed to:

 (1) support postsecondary preparation for pupils;

 (2) support the academic achievement of American Indian students with identified focus to improve reading and mathematic skills;